-The follow-up study on the implementation of the BLAs conducted since 2011 (Raijman and Kushnirovich, 2019) so far showed consistent involvement of authorized actors only, a significant decrease in the costs of arrival and in the loans needed to return sums of money.
-As a result, in the framework of BLAs migrant workers arrive to Israel more free from debts, are more able to focus on understanding their legal rights and obligations, can more easily leave an employer who does not comply with their contract; and can start saving their income a lot earlier.
-Main findings of the study are the following:
+According to the follow-up study on the implementation of the BLAs conducted since 2011 (Raijman and Kushnirovich, 2019), to date, there has been consistent involvement of authorized actors only, and a significant decrease in the costs of arrival and in the loans needed to return sums of money.
+Consequently, workers arriving in Israel under the rubric of a BLA are more free from debts and better able to focus on understanding their legal rights and obligations.
+Such workers can more easily leave an employer who does not comply with their contract and are in a better position to start saving their income much earlier during their stay in Israel.
+The main findings of the study are the following:

-100% of the migrant workers that were interviewed arrived only through governmental and non-profit non-governmental agencies (in the case of the BLA with China through the authorized manpower agencies under the supervision of the public agency).
+One hundred percent of the migrant workers that were interviewed arrived through governmental and non-profit non-governmental agencies only, with the exception of workers arriving under the BLA with China, who were recruited and sent by the authorized manpower agencies under the supervision of the public agency.

-100% of the migrant workers that were interviewed did not report illegal payments.
+One hundred percent of the migrant workers that were interviewed did not report having made illegal payments.

-The costs of arrival after BLAs decreased in 85% in the agriculture sector (Thailand), 93% (China), and 80%-89% under the pilot BLAs in the caregiving sector (Sri Lanka and Nepal respectively).
+The costs of arrival after BLAs were entered into decreased by 85% in the agricultural sector among workers from Thailand, 93% in the construction sector among workers from China, and, under the pilot BLAs in the caregiving sector, 80% and 89% from Sri Lanka and Nepal respectively.

-Out of the 63 months of permitted stay in Israel, the time it takes to repay the costs of arrival dropped from 17 to 9 months in the agriculture sector (Thailand); from 15 to 1 months in the construction sector (China), and from 27-5/22-8 months under the pilot BLAs in the caregiving sector (Sri Lanka and Nepal respectively).
+Out of the 63 months of permitted stay in Israel, the time needed to repay the costs of arrival dropped from 17 to 9 months in the agricultural sector (Thailand), from 15 to 1 months in the construction sector (China), and under the pilot BLAs in the caregiving sector, from 27 to 5 months (Sri Lanka) and 22 to 8 months (Nepal).

-However, there are no consistent or clear evidence that the BLAs improved the living and working conditions of workers and the findings can vary between sectors:
+However, there is no consistent or clear evidence that the BLAs improved the living and working conditions of workers, and the results can vary among sectors:

-Minimum wage requirement is not entirely met across all sectors: not all respondents reported getting the minimum wage in agriculture (Thailand); respondents in the construction sector report minimum wage but complain that it is now lower than before the BLA; and respondents who arrived as caregivers as part of the pilot BLA with Nepal and Sri Lanka report proper wage in accordance with minimum wage.
+The minimum wage requirement is not entirely met across all sectors.
+Not all respondents in the agricultural sector (Thailand) reported receiving the minimum wage.
+Respondents from the construction sector reported receiving the minimum wage, but complained that it was now lower than before the BLA.
+Finally, respondents who arrived as caregivers as part of the pilot BLAs with Nepal and Sri Lanka reported receiving wage in accordance with the minimum wage.

-Days of rest: reasonable situation in the agriculture and construction sectors but respondents in the caregiving sector report irregularities.
+A minimum number of days of rest is required by law.
+In the agricultural and construction sectors, respondents reported receiving a reasonable number of days of rest.
+However, respondents in the caregiving sector reported irregularities in this area.

-After BLA there is deterioration in overtime and sick leave payment in agriculture (Thailand) and construction (China and Moldova) (this finding can also be attributed to raised awareness).
+Following implementation of the BLAs, there has been a deterioration in overtime and sick leave payments in agriculture (Thailand) and construction (China and Moldova).
+This finding may be attributed to raised awareness as well as to a genuine worsening of conditions.

-Unlike respondents in the caregiving sector that live in the house of the employer, respondents in the agriculture and construction sectors report about problems in their accommodations.
+Unlike respondents in the caregiving sector, who live in their employers’ homes, respondents in the agricultural and construction sectors reported problems with respect to their accommodations.

-Safety instructions in agriculture and construction sectors are not clear enough to 48% of and 22% of respondents (respectively).
+Safety instructions in the agricultural and construction sectors were not clear enough to 48% and 22% of respondents, respectively.

 Another reliable tool of measuring the condition of workers under BLAs is the data collected from the call center (CIMI and PIBA, 2019).
-It gives a picture of a population of approximately 5,700 workers to date out of the total of 42,000 that actively turned to the call center to make a complaint.
-It also gives a picture of the status of treatment by enforcement units.
+It gives a picture of approximately 5,700 workers out of the total migrant worker population of 42,000 who actively turned to the call center to date to register a complaint.
+This data also provides a picture of the status of the treatment of complaints by enforcement units.
 In 2018: